-Norton 360 (the Android app formerly known as Mobile Security and Antivirus) is a capable tool which includes all the key tools from the desktop edition, and adds a pile of more mobile-friendly extras
+Norton 360 Mobile Security for Android is a capable app which includes all the key tools from the desktop edition, and adds a pile of more mobile-friendly extras.

 Automatic and on-demand scanning catches malware before it can launch, for instance, while web protection keeps you away from dangerous links.
-Testing shows Norton's engine is very accurate, with for instance AV-Test's Android reports finding it blocked 100% of test threats in five out of six tests over the last year.
-(And even in the other test, it still hit 99.9%.
+Testing shows Norton's engine is very accurate, with AV-Test's Android reports (opens in new tab) rating it a maximum 6/6 for protection in all six tests over the past year (November 2020-September 2021.)

 The app includes Norton's Secure VPN, allowing you to protect your wireless traffic with a tap.

 Norton Mobile Security for iOS is simpler.
-You still get Norton's excellent web protection and a Wi-Fi security layer to alert you to dangerous networks, though, and that's more than enough to be useful
+You still get Norton's excellent web protection, along with the new SMS filtering, and a Wi-Fi security layer to alert you to dangerous networks: more than enough to be useful.